sciZer0/7/v/README.md

 On the other hand, the customer value of a blockchain only relies on how BIG are problems that the blockchain solves — and how small are flaws the blockchain has.

 Fortunately, for now, the Bitcoin blockchain is both permissionless and highly-sustainable.
+It gets totally along with the main point of blockchain technology.

 But, as mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).